mwallerb/gfspec/specification.md

 Each Green’s function corresponds to a hierarchy of specifically named HDF5 groups.
 The children of each such group are specified in a table with the following columns:

- * Key: name of the child.
-The prefix determines the type of child: @ denotes HDF5 attributes, + denotes HDF5 sub-groups, and no prefix is used for HDF5 datasets.
+ * Key: A prefix that determines the type of child (not part of the name): @ denotes HDF5 attributes, + denotes HDF5 sub-groups, and no prefix is used for HDF5 datasets.
+Followed by the name of the child in the HDF5 file.

  * Data type: one of int, string, or double.
 Strings are encoded as fixed-length character arrays.
 May optionally be followed by array shape in square brackets in the following form: `[dim1]`, `[dim1,dim2]`, etc; `[...]` denotes an arbitrary multi-dimensional array.
 May optionally be followed by an equal sign and the set of allowed values.